Our Team

 Steven J Davis, Claudia Macaluso and Sonya Ravindranath Waddell

-Econ Focus, Second/Third Quarter 2021Many states, including some in the Fifth District, have enacted legislation in the last year to increase the minimum wage, and those increases will have both direct and indirect effects on workers, households, and businesses in the District.
+Econ Focus, Second/Third Quarter 2021Many states have enacted legislation in the last year to increase the minimum wage, and those increases will have both direct and indirect effects on workers, households, and businesses in the District.

 Stephanie Norris and Sonya Ravindranath Waddell